Islamic school walked away from nearly $1M in federal funding because of Trump

 Related: Controversial Trump Adviser Crows Over "Radical Islamic Terrorism" Line in Speech

-After a series of bureaucratic delays, the school finally got word they would be getting a nearly one million dollar grant — one of the highest among the thirty-one groups awarded.
+After a series of bureaucratic delays, the school finally got word they would be getting a nearly one million dollar grant — one of the highest among the 31 groups awarded.

 The problem is that it happened one week before Donald Trump's inauguration.